transfem-org/TransFish/CALCKEY.md

 - Fully revamp welcome.a (non-logged in screen)
 - Tabler icons instead of FontAwesome
 - Personal notes for all accounts
-- Ability to turn off "Connection lost" message (and set to default!)
 - Admin custom CSS
-- Improve notifications
+- Improve notifications (content is too verbose)
 - Non-nyaify cat mode
 - Timeline filters
 - Mark as read from notifications widget